dloosli/MDTesting/README.md

 &nbsp;

 ## NXP Board Setup ##
-Before starting with the build of this project, the pre-boot loader and U-Boot binaries have to be uploaded to the TFTP server and written to the QSPI flash memory of the NXP LS1012A FRDM Board (all binaries can be found in the script directory in the u-boot folder).
-This can be achieved **(a)** by connecting the evaluation board with the Micro USB to USB cable to the development computer and starting the a serial console with the script from the repository, **(b)** by resetting the board, stopping the autoboot and entering the U-Boot prompt, **(c)** by setting the U-Boot environment variables with the correct IP addresses for the NXP LS1012A FRDM Board and the TFTP server and resetting the board again (as described above); **(d)** and, last, overwrite the PBL and U-Boot binary on the QSPI flash memory.
+Before starting with the build of this project, the pre-boot loader and U-Boot binaries have to be updated via the TFTP server and written to the QSPI flash memory of the NXP LS1012A FRDM Board (all binaries can be found in the script directory in the u-boot folder).
+This can be achieved

+1. by connecting the evaluation board with the Micro USB to USB cable to the development computer and starting the a serial console with the script from the repository,

+2. by resetting the board, stopping the autoboot and entering the U-Boot prompt,

+3. by setting the U-Boot environment variables with the correct IP addresses for the NXP LS1012A FRDM Board and the TFTP server and resetting the board again (as described above);

+4. and, last, overwrite the PBL and U-Boot binary on the QSPI flash memory.

 ```bash
 	# Environment Setup Check #
 	=> printenv

 	# PBL Update #
 	=> tftp 0x80000000 PBL_0x33_0x05_800_250_1000_default.bin
 	=> sf probe 0:0; sf erase 0 40000; sf write 0x80000000 0x0 40000;

 	# U - Boot Update #
 	=> tftp 0x80000000 u-boot.bin
 	=> sf probe 0:0; sf erase 0x100000 80000; sf write 0x80000000 0x100000 80000;

 	# Linux Kernel Erase #
 	=> sf probe 0:0; sf erase $kernel_start $kernel_size;
 ```

 Details can also be found in the QorIQ FRDM-LS1012A board Getting Started Guide on page 13.

 &nbsp;

 ## Build and Deployment ##